ahoward/assassin/README.md

-  this becomes espcially important for libraries which spawn processes, such as via `IO.popen` that need to ensure those children are cleaned up, but which cannot control whether client code may call `exit`.  this approach also handles being `kill -9`d - something no `at_exit{}` handler can promise.
+  this becomes espcially important for libraries which spawn processes, such as via `IO.popen` that need to ensure those children are cleaned up, but which cannot control whether client code may call `exit!`.  this approach also handles being `kill -9`d - something no `at_exit{}` handler can promise.